wandersonwhcr/node-config/README.md

 ## Reason

 I created this package because I didn't find any other package that loads files by glob and merges them alphabetically by filename.
+This package is very inspired by Zend Framework's configuration loading and a lot of Linux packages that load configuration from directories (aka `conf.d` directories).

 ## License